BrianRuizy/gatsby-minimal-portfolio/_data/featured/covid.md

 ![covid-2](/assets/covid/covid-dashboard-tab.png)
 <figcaption>Though of course it's responsive!</figcaption>

-## Attribution

-### Technology

-This project began with some very simple Python + Pandas private Jupyter notebooks, and the use of [Plotly](https://plotly.com/), "the leading front-end for ML & data science models in Python, R, and Julia."
-[Django](https://www.djangoproject.com/).
-But we needed a way for this to be accessible to the public therefore I started using the Django Python web-framework, Django is a high-level Web framework that encourages rapid development and clean, pragmatic design.
-To bootstrap the initial dashboard grid we used [Appseed](https://appseed.us/) and [Bootstrap 4](https://getbootstrap.com/) to fill-in where we needed custom UI elements.

-### Datasets
+## Datasets

 A large portion of the data we comes from one of the original data repositories tracking COVID-19 cases, Johns Hopkins University: [CSSE](https://github.com/CSSEGISandData/COVID-19) 2019-ncov data repository.
 Additional data collected from  Our World in Data: [OWID](https://ourworldindata.org/)'s GitHub data [repository](https://github.com/owid/covid-19-data/tree/master/public/data).
 Lastly, to fill in some requirements we retrieved data for daily cases from New York Times' COVID GitHub data repository, found [here](https://github.com/nytimes/covid-19-data).

 ![covid-2](/assets/covid/site-visits.png)
 <figcaption>Web traffic of the site</figcaption>

+## Technology

+This project began with some very simple Python + Pandas private Jupyter notebooks, and the use of [Plotly](https://plotly.com/), "the leading front-end for ML & data science models in Python, R, and Julia."
+[Django](https://www.djangoproject.com/).
+But we needed a way for this to be accessible to the public therefore I started using the Django Python web-framework, Django is a high-level Web framework that encourages rapid development and clean, pragmatic design.
+To bootstrap the initial dashboard grid we used [Appseed](https://appseed.us/) and [Bootstrap 4](https://getbootstrap.com/) to fill-in where we needed custom UI elements.

 ## Getting Started (for devs)